unnatiparmar2004/rag-pipeline/readme.md

 # 🔍 RAG Pipeline — PDF Question Answering System

-A complete **Retrieval-Augmented Generation (RAG)** pipeline built from scratch using Python, ChromaDB, and Ollama.
+A complete Retrieval-Augmented Generation (RAG) pipeline built using Python, ChromaDB, LangChain, and Ollama.
 Upload any PDF and ask questions about it using a local LLM — no OpenAI API key needed!

 ---